michaelalang/cephalocon/README.md

 ./run_ext_authz
 ```

-### global load balanced S3
+### Simulating Global Load Balancing with DNS RoundRobin

-With our Lab setup, we've implemented a DNS RoundRobin to simulate global load balancing.
-This allows us to emulate a globally distributed system,
+Our lab setup utilizes a DNS RoundRobin configuration to simulate global load balancing.
+This approach enables us to emulate a globally distributed system, where connections can be routed to the nearest available Ceph cluster for a specific region.

+**Key Benefits**

+With this configuration, we can:

+* **Provide a seamless user experience**: Regardless of the user's location, requests are automatically routed to the closest available cluster, ensuring a consistent and reliable experience.
-where connections can be routed to the nearest available Ceph cluster for the region.
-As long as the Ceph cluster for the region is available, we're
-able to connect and retrieve content from anywhere in the world.
+* **Ensure global availability**: As long as the Ceph cluster for a region is available, users can connect and retrieve content from anywhere in the world.

-This configuration enables us to provide a seamless user experience, regardless of their location, by automatically routing requests to the closest
-available cluster.
+* **Improve performance**: By routing requests to the nearest cluster, we can reduce latency and improve overall system performance.

+#### Global Load Balancing in Action

+This configuration allows us to demonstrate a globally distributed system, where users can access content from anywhere in the world, without worrying about the underlying infrastructure.
+The DNS RoundRobin setup ensures that requests are always routed to the closest available cluster, providing a seamless and efficient user experience.

 ```
 # on system wkst execute